kyuupichan/electrumx/docs/PROTOCOL.rst

 query, because servers will limit response size as an anti-DoS mechanism.

-RPC calls and responses are separated by newlines in the stream.
+Eeach RPC call, and each response, is separated by a single newline in their respective streams.
 The JSON specification does not permit control characters within strings, so no confusion is possible there.
 However it does permit newlines as extraneous whitespace between elements; client and server MUST NOT use newlines in such a way.

-If using JSON RPC 2.0's feature of parameter passing by name, the names shown in the protocol versions's description MUST be used.
+If using JSON RPC 2.0's feature of parameter passing by name, the names shown in the protocol version's description MUST be used.

 A server advertising support for a particular protocol version MUST support each method documented for that protocol version, unless the